-Now, in accordance with the terms, conditions, and requirements of the TBMP, the Applicant is applying for a General Lease - Recreational Use for the installation, use, and maintenance of one mooring buoy in Tomales Bay.
-The mooring buoy has a proposed location in mooring zone 5, adjacent to 19225 Highway 1, near Marshall, Marin County.
-(See Exhibit C for maps of the mooring zones.)
-The applicant has demonstrated due diligence by obtaining and submitting a premooring proposal from an approved mooring contractor as required by the TBMP.
+The Applicant is now applying for a General Lease - Recreational Use for the use and maintenance of the existing mooring buoy in Tomales Bay.
+The mooring buoy is located in mooring zone 5, adjacent to 19225 Highway 1, near Marshall, Marin County (See Exhibit A Tomales Bay Mooring Program Requirements Policies and Criteria (page 10)).
+The Applicant has demonstrated due diligence in abiding by the terms, conditions, and requirements of the TBMP since taking ownership of the subject mooring buoy, and by obtaining annual inspections of the buoy from an approved mooring contractor.